davidgiga1993/mixing-station-docs/docs/use-cases/apis.md

 Once the recall has been completed (state changes back to something else) you can verify if there have been any recall errors using the `lastError` endpoint.

+## App State

+The app state parameter indicates in which state Mixing Station currently is.
+This is important to know in case for example the connection to the mixer has been lost.

+When using websockets the app will automatically report its current state at the `/app/state`

+The app state has 2 levels: A top and a bottom state.
+The top state is a high level indicator of the current state, while the lower state provides more details.

+Additional payload may be provided for each state, for example `progress`.

+Take a look at the [app states](app-states.md) page for more details.